 GI P38 & P51 Can Opener Combo Pack: This is one of the army’s greatest tools.
 They can be used for dozens of jobs: opening cans, cutting a straight edge, cleaning grooves, screw driver, fingernail cleaner, seam ripper and many, many more practical uses.
 For a couple of bucks, they are a good deal for very little money.

 4 Inch Premium Glow Sticks – Assorted: These 4” glow sticks are fantastic!
 Each stick glows for 8-12 hours, and comes with a pre-attached hook and lanyard.
 They are well priced and hold up well when packed around in a pocket or handbag.
 For more information about glow sticks and chemical lighting, read 10 Reasons to Add Glow Sticks to Your Survival Kit.

 Note: Virtually all eBook versions of coloring books include a link where you can download the pages and print them out yourself.
-Not only that, they are frequently offered for free on Amazon.

 10 Pack Mini LED Flashlights: What a great deal on 10 mini flashlights on a key ring – button batteries included.
 I happen to like a more sturdy ring so I remove the one that comes with and use a small bit of tie-wrap (zip tie) instead.
 The included battery seemingly lasts forever and at this price, you can stash them in the car, purse, pocket, tool box and by the circuit breaker box, and still have some left over for other uses.

 Spring Hinge Plastic Reading Glasses (5 Pairs) Includes Sunglass Readers: I bought these and am very pleased.
 Five pairs for $18?
 Honestly, the quality is outstanding given the price.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!